VisitorLog

 enter your name box screenshot

-...then just add this line wherever you want the box to go:
+...then add one of these lines wherever you want the box to go:

 PHP users: